Last updated on May 11, 2026

 Kaya's Ghostform is a 1-mana enchantment that doesn’t necessarily bring a creature back from the graveyard immediately, but instead returns the enchanted creature to the battlefield when it dies or is put into exile.
 It’s like a preemptive reanimation.

-All in all, it just provides a worse version of totem armor.
-That’s good enough to make the bottom of this list, and it’s only up from here!
+All in all, it just provides a worse version of umbra armor.
+That’s good enough to hang around the bottom of this list, and it’s only up from here!

-The tapped entry is a serious downside here because mono-white decks usually play a low curve, and it’s a major hindrance if you fail to play a mana rock or a turn 1 creature and this is your only white source.
+The tapped entry is a serious downside here because mono-white decks usually play a low curve, and it’s a major hindrance if you fail to play a mana rock or a turn-1 creature beacuse this is your only white source.

 The Cruelty of Gix is a 5-mana black saga from Dominaria United.
 It has a few different options including getting rid of a creature or planeswalker in an opponent’s hand, tutoring any card into your hand from library, and reanimating a creature from any graveyard.

-If you play this against a tribal deck, you might as well concede.
+If you play this against a typal deck, you might as well concede.

 Here’s another 5-mana reanimation card, but this time it’s Tergrid, God of Fright, a god creature that lets you reanimate permanents that your opponents discard or sacrifice.
-It’s a great built-in two-for-one and works incredibly well in discard decks.
-That niche specialty does draw back from its general power level, though.
+It’s a great built-in value engine and works incredibly well in discard decks, earning itself the infamous “Game Changer” status.

 The good ol’ fashioned Whip of Erebos lets you tap it (and pay ) to reanimate a creature for a turn before exiling it.
-It also gives all your creatures lifelink.
+This black artifact also gives all your creatures lifelink.

 This isn’t the most powerful god artifact but it’s certainly good, and the reanimation ability can provide some generic value in non-sacrifice or reanimation strategies.

 With backup, Guardian Scalelord adds the evasion of flying to give you a chance at a safe attack.
-Another important pair of words on this card is “nonland permanent” and I'm sure you know of great artifacts, enchantments and maybe even planeswalkers that cost less than three (or more) and want to be played again.
+Another important pair of words on this card is “nonland permanent“, and I'm sure you know of great artifacts, enchantments, and planeswalkers that cost less than 3 and want a second chance.

 Dread Return is a 4-mana sorcery that reanimates a single creature from your graveyard.
 It also has flashback for the cost of sacrificing three creatures, which probably isn’t that much of a cost in the first place.